natlyrrad/PGR3-Diabetic-Logbook/README.md

 A Java and Swing UI based app which logs your blood sugar level in a cloud database and alerts your doctor if the blood sugar level becomes too high.
 You can view previous entries and view trends in your blood sugar levels with an in-built graph.

 ## KNOWN ISSUES :warning:
 Due to firewall issues with the Imperial College network, the Azure Database servers cannot connect to the application.

-It is recommended that you use a **private internet connection** or **hotspot**.
+For best performance, it is recommended that you use a wired **private internet connection** or **hotspot**.

 ## Getting Started
 Download the repository using the download link from the GitHub website and make sure you have all the prerequisite software installed.